josedalves/lctr/README.md

 by ascending order.

 Examples:

     ## Order by name ascending
-    lctrl query 'size:+1k order:+name'
+    lctr query 'size:+1k order:+name'

 ## Monitors

+Monitors can be used to monitor for filesystem changes and to automatically update the database as those changes occur.

 Before monitors can be used, they must be set up.
 Monitors can by recursive or not.
-Recursive monitors are applied to the selected directory plus all descendends.
+Recursive monitors monitor the selected directory plus all descendends.
+Non-recursive monitors monitor only the specified directory.

 ### Adding a monitor

     lctr monitor add [recursive] <path>

-Adds a monitor for <path>.
+Adds a monitor for "path".

 Example:

     lctr monitor add /home/me/foo

 ### Removing a monitor

     lctr monitor del <path>

-Removes a monitor currently associated with <path>.
-If none exists, this does nothing.
+Removes a monitor currently associated with "path".
+If no such monitor exists, this does nothing.

 Example:

     lctr monitor del /home/me/foo

 ## Daemon

     lctr daemon

-In daemon mode, for each monitor added with "lctr monitor add" above, lctr listens to filesystem events and automatically updates the database as files are added, removed and modified.
+In daemon mode, for each monitor added with "lctr monitor add" above, **lctr** listens to filesystem events and automatically updates the database as files are added, removed and modified.

+The daemon runs forever until killed.